 Ask where you can find more information.
 You have a right to know.

 About Your Risk of Developing Pancreatic Cancer

-Do I have any specific risk factors for pancreatic cancer?
+Do I have any certain risks for pancreatic cancer?

 Are my children at risk and when do they need to be screened?